rwxrob/zet/docs/1910/README.md

 # 🧘Yoga Log

+***Wednesday, January 4, 2023, 5:30:00AM EST***

+Wife talked my ear off during all of it.
+Which was probably good because I was absolutely wiped out.
+I think it might be a moon day that I just don't know.
+I feel the "tide" is out.
+I did manage a headstand today though.
+Wife gave me a Shavasana assist that was glorious.

 ***Tuesday, January 3, 2023, 9:19:37PM EST***

 This morning the sky was orange out the window when I woke so I walked to a field and meditated for a bit.
 I took the Twitch community along with me for the ride.
 It was a very nice sunrise.
 I'm going to try and do that every morning.
 Just such a great way to start the day.
 Worth the time spent.